evkx/evkx.github.io/content/models/byd/seal/Seal_RWD/_index.md

 ## Performance

-The BYD Seal RWD offers modest performance with a maximum power of 230 kW (313 hp / 308 bhp) and a total torque of 360 Nm (266 ft-lb).
+The BYD Seal RWD offers modest performance with a maximum power of 230 kW (313 hp / 308 bhp) and a total torque of 360 Nm (266 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.9 seconds and has a top speed of 180 km/h (112 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 85,4 kWh and a net usable capacity of 82,5 kWh, providing an 2,9 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 85,4 kWh and a net usable capacity of 82,5 kWh, providing an 2,9 kWh buffer (3.4%) for battery protection.
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 520 km (323 mi).
 The consumption is 15.9kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.